languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

   * test the artifacts in project languagetool-client-example:
     * adapt the pom.xml (set the new "orglanguagetool-xyz" as a repo and update the dependencies)
     * clean local m2 repo: `rm -r  ~/.m2/repository/org/languagetool/`
-    * adapt version in `./build-opensource.sh` and run it (unzips the uberjar and replaces `META-INF/org/langetool/language-module.properties` with the `language-module.properties` from languagetool-standalone - this is needed because with the original file, all languages except one get lost)
+    * adapt version in `pom.xml` and `build-opensource.sh` and run it (unzips the uberjar and replaces `META-INF/org/langetool/language-module.properties` with the `language-module.properties` from languagetool-standalone - this is needed because with the original file, all languages except one get lost)
   * if okay, click "Release" (requires a refresh) - note that once released, the artifacts cannot be deleted or modified!
 It may take a few hours before the artifacts actually become available.